flabat/aws-multicast-demo/README.md

 ![Add Members](img/TGW-Add-Members.png)

-## Start terminal sessions to the source and members intances
+## Start terminal sessions to the source and member instances

 Now that you have a one source and multiple members, you will use `iperf`, `omping`, and a Python sample application to test connectivity and bandwidth between the EC2 instances in the multicast domain.